-In response to the development of key national Enforcement Priorities by the Better Regulation Delivery Office (BRDO) (now the Office for Product Safety and Standards) taken together with the response from Central Government around "Transforming of Regulatory Enforcement and also the developed local priorities of elected Members; the Trading Standards Service carefully developed the following priorities for its work in 2022/2023.
+In response to the development of key national Enforcement Priorities by the Better Regulation Delivery Office (BRDO) (now the Office for Product Safety and Standards) taken together with the response from Central Government around "Transforming of Regulatory Enforcement and the developed local priorities of elected Members; the Trading Standards Service carefully developed the following priorities for its work in 2023/2024.

-The Service implemented these priorities through the following key areas of work, which together form a methodology. i) The New Consumer Landscape ii) National Trading Standards Board
+The Service implemented these priorities through the following key areas of work, which together form a methodology.

+i) The Consumer Landscape

 The City Council's Trading Standards Service continued to support the role of NETSA within the Northeast of England.
-The NETSA Executive acting on behalf of its twelveconstituent local authority Trading Standards services, remains committed to the continuing delivery of an effective and efficient partnership body for the Northeast of England.
+The NETSA Executive acting on behalf of its twelve-constituent local authority Trading Standards services, remains committed to the continuing delivery of an effective and efficient partnership body for the Northeast of England.